Outcomes and Progress

 Year 11 Destinations

-Our Year 11 Destinations data is as follows: 2% NEET, 87% in Further Education, 10% in Apprenticeships or Employment, 1% Other.
+Our Year 11 Destinations data is as follows: 3% NEET, 92% in Further Education, including 43% in our own sixth form and 5% in Apprenticeships.

 DfE Compare School Performance Tables